Abdul-Wasiq/wysraq-whatsapp-ai-agent/README.md

 ### 3. How does it work?
 (The Architecture)
 We split the brain from the body.
 Node.js handles the WhatsApp connection, and Python handles the AI logic.

+### 4. why Wysraq?
+I was in a TCF (The Citizens Foundation) scholarship group on WhatsApp.
+Our sir used to message almost every week — "Beta please mujhe personal msg karna band kar dein" or "Guys please!
+Don't ask the same question again and again personally."
+Every Saturday he'd remind us: don't message on weekends.

+And I kept thinking — this guy is clearly using WhatsApp for his work group, but his personal life is getting destroyed because of it.

+Most AI WhatsApp agents I found either reply to everything or cost money.
+So I thought, what if I just... build something that actually understands the difference?
+And make it free.
+That's Wysraq.

+### 5. how does Wysraq work?

 ```mermaid
 graph TD;
     User[Customer/Friend on WhatsApp] -->|Sends Message| Node[Node.js Switchboard]